goekesmi/youtube-livestream-radio/README.md

 ## Synopsis

-Short script to consume audio from a sound card, and stream it with a logo to youtube livestreaming using ffmpeg
+Short script to consume audio from a sound card, and stream it with a logo to youtube livestreaming using ffmpeg.

 ## Motivation